christianberg/mustache.clj/README.md

 The following Mustache features are currently implemented (also see the TODO section):

+* Templates can be provided as strings, URIs, Files, Streams, local file names or classpath resource names
 * Variable tags (always HTML-escaped)
 * Sections
 ** Render once for true values